DaPraxis/DaPraxis.github.io/_pages/about.md

 I am Haoyan (Max) Jiang, a fourth year B.Sc<span> double major in Computer Science & Statistics in the University of Toronto.

-Future direct Ph.D. in the University of Toronto under the supervision of Professor [Mark Chignell](https://www.mie.utoronto.ca/faculty_staff/chignell/).
+Direct-entry Ph.D. student in the University of Toronto under the supervision of Professor [Mark Chignell](https://www.mie.utoronto.ca/faculty_staff/chignell/).

 Focusing on developing software to research in public health and medical industry, and provide data insight using Transfer Learning and Data Science models.